Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Point-based Ray Tracing

+Subsequently, we approximate the contribution of this 3D Gaussian to the ray as $\alpha_j$ at the equivalent intersection point $\boldsymbol{r_x}$.

-Considering the equation for transmittance along a ray: $T_i = \prod_{j=1}^{i-1}(1-\alpha_{j})$, it is evident that the order of \(\alpha_{j}\) does not affect \(T_i\), indicating that the order in which Gaussians are encountered along a ray does not impact the overall transmittance.
+Considering the transmittance along a ray: $T_i = \prod_{j=1}^{i-1}(1-\alpha_{j})$, it is evident that the order of \(\alpha_{j}\) does not affect \(T_i\).
+In other word, the order in which Gaussians are encountered along a ray does not impact the overall transmittance.
 As illustrated in Fig.~\ref{fig:trace}, starting from the root node of the binary radix tree, intersection tests are recursively performed between the ray and the bounding volumes of each node's children.
 Upon reaching a leaf node, the associated Gaussian is identified.
 Through this traversal, the transmittance \( T \) is progressively attenuated:

-To speed up ray tracing, the process is terminated if a ray's transmittance drops below a certain threshold $T_{min}$.
+To speed up ray tracing, the process is early terminated if a ray's transmittance drops below a certain threshold $T_{min}$.